oSoWoSo/disroot-howto/pages/03.Cloud/04.Clients/01.Desktop/02.GNU-Linux/desktop-sync-client/docs.en.md

 ## Configure sync folder

-Final step in addin a new account is to configure the sync folder.
+Final step in adding a new account is to configure the sync folder.
 After you successfully log in you will be prompted with a options panel where you can:

 - Select what folders to sync from your **Disroot Cloud** to your machine, by pressing "Choose what to sync"
 - Set a limit to not sync any file above a certain size you decided (this can be changed later at any point).
-- Authorize if you also want to sync external storages (you can know more about External Storages [here](https://howto.disroot.org/en/cloud/introduction#external-storages))
+- Authorize if you also want to sync External Storage's (you can know more about External Storage's [here](https://howto.disroot.org/en/cloud/introduction#external-storages))
 - Change the destination folder where your files will be synced in your hard drive (The Nextcloud Desktop Client will by default create a folder called "Nextcloud", in your home folder).

 Once you are happy with the settings, just hit "Connect" at the lower left corner of the menu.